 "A Short Madness"

-Although "A Short Madness" appeared in print more than a year after "The Last Dance" was published in Mystery Most International, it was in fact the first story I wrote about Dr. Joseph Guislain (who actually existed, and who founded Belgium's first psychiatric hospital in 1857) and his assistant Amandine Caekebeke (who I made up and named after my favorite University of Ghent student during the semester I taught there in the fall of 2022).
+"A Short Madness" was the first story I wrote about Dr. Joseph Guislain (who actually existed, and who founded Belgium's first psychiatric hospital in 1857) and his assistant Amandine Caekebeke (who I made up and named after my favorite University of Ghent student during the semester I taught there in the fall of 2022).

-I wrote the story while teaching at UG, when British author Tom Mead and American author Gigi Pandian, both friends of mine, invited me to contribute to an anthology of impossible-crime stories they were co-editing.
-I'd never written an impossible-crime story before, but it seemed like an interesting challenge -- and I'd just visited the Hospice Guislain and thought it would be a perfect location for a locked-room murder.
+I wrote it while teaching at UG, when British author Tom Mead and American author Gigi Pandian, both friends of mine, invited me to contribute to an anthology of locked-room stories they were co-editing.
+I'd never written a locked-room mystery before, but it seemed like an interesting challenge -- and I'd just visited the Hospice Guislain and thought it would be a perfect location for a locked-room murder.
 Raising the stakes even further, I decided to make Dr. Guislain himself my detective, which meant that "A Short Madness" would also have to be my first-ever historical.

 Return to Bibliography.